 And an adult sperm whale packs a lot of poo.

-In their migrations, the baleen whales transport nutrients latitudinally, from the food rich summer feeding grounds of the polar oceans to the safer, but hungry, tropical waters.
-Mother Humpbacks fast through birth and lactation, burning through their summer fat stores, and leaving behind the waste products of their metabolism in the warm coastal waters.
+In their migrations, the baleen whales transport nutrients latitudinally, from the food rich summer feeding grounds of the polar oceans to safer, but food scarce, tropical waters.
+Mother Humpbacks fast through birth and lactation in the tropics, burning through their summer fat stores, and leaving behind the waste products of their metabolism in the warm coastal waters.

-Great whales exert powerful effects on the environment as predators, prey, and bodies sinking to a final rest in the deep dark, sometimes boosting the productivity of ecosystems in non-obvious ways.
-The mass disappearance of the great whales in the last few centuries, leaving them at a tenth of their historical numbers, has likely changed the functioning of ocean itself.
+Great whales exert powerful effects on the environment as predators, prey, and corpses sinking to their final rest in the deep dark, sometimes boosting the productivity of ecosystems in non-obvious ways.
+But humans have reduced whale populations to a a tenth of their historical numbers.
+The mass disappearance of the great whales in the last few centuries has likely changed the functioning of ocean itself.

 A group of marine ecology heavyweights led by Joe Roman review the science on the influence of whale on ocean ecosystems for Frontiers in Ecology and the Environment in an article published online today.

 Read more from the University of Vermont news site.

 Joe Roman, James A Estes, Lyne Morissette, Craig Smith, Daniel Costa, James McCarthy, JB Nation, Stephen Nicol, Andrew Pershing, and Victor Smetacek (2014).
 Whales as marine ecosystem engineers.
 Frontiers in Ecology and the Environment (e-View 3 July; scheduled for August print edition) http://dx.doi.org/10.1890/130220